BA Classical Studies / Overview

 - Apply through UCAS

-- Study the literature, culture and history of the Greek and Roman worlds.
+- Explore the literature, culture and history of the Greek and Roman worlds, alongside specialist course units in ancient literature, history, religion, philosophy, art or archaeology.

-- Learn Greek or Latin (or both) at any level, including beginner, but language study is not compulsory.
+- Take Greek or Latin (or both) at any level, including beginner, but language study is not compulsory.

 Courses in related subject areas